Connecting the Switch to the Network

 • Download software updates.

-You make this local management connection between the asynchronous serial port on a supervisor module and a console device capable of asynchronous transmission.
-Typically, you can use a computer terminal as the console device.
-On the supervisor modules, you use the console serial port.
+Make this local management connection between the asynchronous serial port on a supervisor module and a console device capable of asynchronous transmission.
+Typically, you use a computer terminal as the console device.
+On the supervisor modules, use the console serial port.

 Note